A 2D game engine for retro styled games

 How to build

 PixelPerfectEngine actually requires ldc2 to build since that has better vector support than DMD, and vectors are used to speed up the rendering.
-I mainly have tested on 32 bit systems, so there's a few bugs left in, which I'm going to fix in the near future in the next prerelease.

 To compile windowmakerforconcrete, launch a simple :

 PixelPerfectEngine comes with multiple test cases, both to test various functionalities during development, and to showcase the capabilities of the engine.